Professor of Urban Performance Studies

 Teaching and supervision

 Nicolas is on study leave until June 2020 but recent teaching has centred on Live Art and Performance in the second year, which was a practical and theoretical module on contemporary experimental approaches to making work and, in the third year, on the Performance and the Contemporary City option.
 The latter investigated performance that intervenes or operates directly within city sites, or which draws inspiration specifically from urban contexts.
 In addition he supervised practical and theoretical projects on the third-year Independent Research Option, as well as convening and teaching on the first year module Contemporary Performance Practices.

-Nicolas currently supervises five PhD students, including practice-based ones, and welcomes applications to study for MA by Research, MPhil and PhD on areas of research interest relating to those outlined above.
-Nicolas has co-supervised PhDs with the Departments of German Studies and Sociology, as well as Warwick Business School and the Centre for Education Studies.
+Nicolas currently supervises six PhD students, including practice-based ones, and welcomes applications to study for MA by Research, MPhil and PhD on areas of research interest relating to those outlined above.
+Nicolas has co-supervised PhDs with the Departments of German Studies and Sociology, Warwick Business School, the Centre for Education Studies, Coventry University Centre for Dance Research as well as collaborative doctorates with the theatre companies Stan's Cafe, Birmingham and C&T, Worcester.

 In 2010 Nicolas was a recipient of the £5,000 Warwick Award for Teaching Excellence.
 In 2015 his module Live Art and Performance was awarded 'pedgaogic intervention' funding of £1,000 by the Institute for Teaching and Learning (IATL) to integrate students actively into the annual Fierce Festival in Birmingham: http://www2.warwick.ac.uk/fac/cross_fac/iatl/funding/fundedprojects/pedagogic/whybrow/